Probably my favorite thing to do in RuneScape

 And yes, I like to listen in on player conversations.
 Call me odd, because I am.
 I like to watch the players argue with each other about who is more powerful or to hang out near the Grand Exchange and watch them discuss prices and options.
 It's a strange fascination I have.
 But there they are, talking and carrying on about their virtual lives, and I am probably going to remember more about their conversation than they will.
 Again I blame my aging gamer values, but if given the chance I would always rather explore and socialize than grind after gear or gold.

 .
 I have chatted with players who almost brag about spending all of their in-game time going after a single goal.
 It's not that I find it a silly or strange activity, but those players rarely seem happy about it.
 They sound more like they are talking about a job.
 But they aren't, so I keep wondering why they do it.
 It turns out they are just giving into some sort of unknown set of standards of excellence.

 "The beautiful thing about RuneScape is that it offers the choice to grind.
 The sheer number of items or skills to grind after is pretty staggering.
 With all of those choices comes a myriad of other activities."

 The other night, for example, I decided to make a stack of 1,000 arrows.
 I wanted to have a stack to take with me as I explored so that I could shoot everything I came across.
 I chopped the wood, then carved the wood into arrow shafts.
 I had to find some ore to turn into arrow heads, but along the way I noticed an NPC swinging a weird axe.
 He told me about this fantastic dwarven axe he used.
 It was basically a Swiss Army Knife in axe form.
 It turns out that all paying members (RuneScape

 can take you on journeys like that.
 Sometimes you find yourself on the other side of the map, doing something completely different than you had planned.
 The developers have spaced content out all over the map; there is no real area that seems to funnel players.
 I can go to a city in the north and run into similar level options.
 I can get lost, and if I am careful, I can discover brand-new content, lore and activities.
 There is the ever-present task system in your hotbar, one that updates as you move around the world.
 If I move to another city, the tasks update for the area I am in.
 They can be really basic tasks like equipping different items, or they might be more involved ones that lead to other more complicated tasks.
 As you finish the tasks, the loot is held for you by a local NPC.
 You can pick it up later if you want.

 "Remember that cool miniature city from Beetlejuice?
 Imagine running around it while killing monsters.
 That, to me, is awesome."

 is easy to run and easy to get lost in.
 It does more than many modern MMOs.
 I can always have access to it, subscription or not, and there are always plenty of people to eavesdrop on.
 As I write this sentence, I have just returned from the game after the server restart.
 Several other players and I were awaiting the nuking when the server went down.
 (In the picture below, you can see the line of bots running to and from the bank.)

-Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
+Congratulations, Jagex.
+Here's to hoping you did it, and that it sticks.
+In the meanwhile I'll be exploring your wonderful game.Each week, Free for All brings you ideas, news, and reviews from the world of free-to-play, indie, and import games -- a world that is often overlooked by gamers.
 Leave it to Beau Hindman to talk about the games you didn't know you wanted!
 Have an idea for a subject or a killer new game that no one has heard of?
 Send it to email@example.com!